HDB Balance Flat (SBF/Open Booking) or Resale Flat: Which Should You Buy?

 - More loan-to-value (LTV) and CPF flexibility: Since the lease is fresh, you can expect to borrow a higher amount and also don’t have to worry about CPF withdrawal limits.

 - More affordable: While SBFs are slightly more expensive than BTO flats, they’re still subsidised by the government and are therefore usually cheaper than resale flats.
-For example, a 4-room SBF in Hougang in Nov 2020 starts from $236,000.
-Meanwhile, the cheapest 4-room resale flat in Hougang is currently $350,000.

 - Higher capital growth: Since SBFs have a fresh lease and are bought at a subsidised price, there’s a chance for capital growth if you decide to sell it after the Minimum Occupation Period (MOP).
 If you bought a unit at a non-mature estate, your home would also likely fetch a higher value as the area develops further.